 If you are interested in seeking expanded access to a particular drug, talk with your healthcare professional to see if it might be a reasonable option for you.

 Your and your healthcare professional can contact the Office of Special Health Issues for information and assistance.

 Additional information for healthcare professionals can be found at Physician Request for a Individual Patient IND for Compassionate or Emergency Use., and at IND Applications for Clinical Treatment: Treatment of a Single Patient in Emergency Setting.

 Information is also available about expanded access to unapproved medical devices, explaining emergency use, single patient/small group access, treatment use, and continued access after a controlled clinical trial under an Investigational Device Exemption (IDE) has been completed.

-Expanded Access Training Webinar FDA/ASCO collaborative educational webinar on expanded access
+Expanded Access to Investigational Drugs for Treatment Use — Qs & As(PDF - 75KB) Expanded Access Training Webinar FDA/ASCO collaborative educational webinar on expanded access